Difference Between Single Origin Coffee and Blended Coffee

 Coffee blends, on the other hand, do not have this consistency issue.
 This is because the mixing helps to tone down the individual differences in the taste of each coffee.
 So, in the end, you have a mellowed taste thanks to the combination of the various coffee beans.

-Well, there are no strict rules as to which is good.
+Well, there are no strict rules as to which is better.
 Coffee is like clothes or shoes; there are no ideals regarding shoe size or dress size; we all pick what suits us best.

 That said, you can go for single-origin coffee if you want to explore the unique taste, flavours, and characteristics of coffee beans from across the world.